Lakshya3859/MiniBuzz-ChatBot/README.md

 # MiniBuzz
-Cyborg is a telegram chatbot that has been designed to answers queries of the first year students.
+MiniBuzz is a telegram chatbot that has been designed to answers queries of the first year students.

 ## Usage instructions: